yfvc/dlggit/ReadMe.txt

 dlggit.h
     This is the main header file for the application.
-It includes other project specific headers (including Resource.h) and declares the CDlggitApp application class.
+It includes other project specific headers (including resource.h) and declares the CDlggitApp application class.

 dlggit.cpp